Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Adaptive Langevin dynamics

 \section{Adaptive Langevin dynamics}

 Using SGLD or Langevin dynamics with mini-batching introduces a bias on the posterior distribution.
-We recall in Section~\ref{sub:AdL} the Adaptive Langevin (AdL) dynamics~\cite{PMID:21895177, NIPS2014_5592}, whose aim is to remove the bias due to mini-batching.
+We recall in Section~\ref{sub:AdL} the Adaptive Langevin (AdL) dynamics introduced in~\cite{PMID:21895177} and~\cite{NIPS2014_5592}.
+The aim of this dynamics is to remove, or at least substantially reduce the bias due to mini-batching.
 Under the key assumption that the covariance matrix $\Sigma_\vectx(\tht)$ defined in~\eqref{eq:sigma_somme} is constant (but unknown), it can indeed be proved that Adaptive Langevin dynamics samples the target distribution (see Section~\ref{sec:AdL_cst}).
 However, we demonstrate in Section~\ref{subsec:Covariance} that this assumption may not hold in practice, \emph{e.g}. for models for which the elementary likelihood is a mixture of Gaussians, which motivates the construction of an extended version of AdL to tackle such cases.
-We also quantify the bias on the invariant measure due to the fact that~$\Sigma_\vectx$ is not constant by deriving an error estimate involving~\eqref{eq:erreur_gen}, henceforth explaining why AdL performs better than SGLD or Langevin dynamics with minibatching.
+We also quantify the bias on the invariant measure due to the fact that~$\Sigma_\vectx$ is not constant by deriving an error estimate involving~\eqref{eq:erreur_gen}, henceforth explaining why AdL reduces the minibatching bias compared to SGLD or Langevin dynamics.
+Our analysis also allows to understand why AdL with a scalar friction can provide results of almost the same quality as AdL with a genuine friction matrix.
+This is illustrated for a model of logistic regression for MNIST data in Section~\ref{sec:log_reg}, and for Bayesian neural networks in Section~\ref{sec:BNN}.